Jengamon/bevy_gearbox/README.md

 ## Your first State Machine/Chart
-Inside [DOCS.md](DOCS.md) you'll find an in-depth step by step guide into everything you need to build your first State Machine/Chart, interact with it through the ECS and explanations for every mechanism there's to it.
+Inside [DOCS.md](DOCS.md) you'll find an in-depth step by step guide into everything you need to build your first State Machine, interact with it through the ECS and explanations for every how different parts of the API can be used.
 Don't worry, gearbox is pretty simple and intuitive to use, so it isn't as daunting as it sounds!

 <!-- TODO: Maybe move this section and everything regarding to the